-This course is an exploration of the ancient past through the sites, artifacts, records, and mysteries of the centuries before the Common Era.
+This course is an exploration of the ancient past through the sites, artifacts, records, and mysteries of the centuries before and during the Common Era.
 Students will learn the methods of the archaeologist and investigate sites and digs through virtual tours, archaeological records, art, documents, and artifacts.
 The primary focus of the course will be the civilizations of the Fertile Crescent, Egypt, Crete, Greece, and Rome.
 Field trips to local museums to examine actual remnants of these cultures will be incorporated into the instructional activities.

 Students will develop skills through excavation of mock archaeological sites, virtual archaeological tours, interpretation of documents and artifacts, creation of replica pottery and artifacts, readings, and presentations.
+They will also gain valuable experience in the use of rulers, tape measures, T-squares and other basic tools.

 Successful completion of this course will be measured through the creation of reports on the excavations, presentations, debates, tests, quizzes, and the creation of replica pottery and artifacts.
+Students will participate in a practice dig at the end of the school year as part of their final exam.